-- Never share your identities like emails, ip address, cookies, etc with anyone
+- Never share your identities like emails, IP addresses, cookies, etc with anyone

-- Do not visit to risky areas like dark web, etc.
+- Do not visit to risky areas like the dark web, etc.

 - Do not send data without encryption.

-- Avoid revealing personal information or stories about yorself.
+- Avoid revealing personal information or stories about yourself.

 - Be professional.